CptAwe/Hacker101/4-Encrypted Pastebin/ReadMe.md

 We then attack as explained in the [How PadBuster works](https://blog.gdssecurity.com/labs/2010/9/14/automated-padding-oracle-attacks-with-padbuster.html) write up.

-We care about only two responses.
-An error response about invalid padding and one about any internal server error.
+We mainly care about one response.
+We should expect an error response about invalid padding and any others about any internal server error.
 There are internal several errors regarding this flag.
 Not every single one should be considered as successful attempt in finding a byte.
 Their frequency should be compared.

+The errors tell us if we have a found a valid byte of the IV.
+If the server responds with an error regarding the padding then it means that we have not found a valid byte.
+Any other error means that the server has checked the padding, found it correct and moved on with decrypting the message, which caused the error.

 After we find the correct *proposed_IV* and the original plaintext for that specific block of data we move on to the next pair {(original IV, 1st data block), (1st data block, 2nd data block), (2nd data block, 3rd data block), ...} and make the same attack.

 The deciphering for each block is independent of one another.
-So I run the attack on multiple threads for each block, the server seemed to handle this just fine, and then combined their results.
+So I run the attack on multiple threads for each block which the server seemed to handle this just fine.
+Then I combined their results.

-When using multiple threads (tested on an i7-1165G7 with 8 threads) it took ~20 minutes, instead of ~128 minutes when testing one block after another.
-The time is cut significantly.
+When using multiple threads (tested on an i7-1165G7 with 8 threads) it took ~20 minutes~ 90 minutes instead of 128 when testing one block after another. ~The time is cut significantly~.

 The deciphered payload should look something like this:
 `b'{"flag": "^FLAG^****************************************************************$FLAG$", "id": "11", "key": "b8pxpJxttgLbgIGtUZ1MDg~~"}\n\n\n\n\n\n\n\n\n'`

+### Notes:
+* The hacker101 ctf has been updated since the last time I have attempted this flag.
+The new backend seems to throttle my requests, which becomes especially annoying when executing a padding oracle attack...
+Instead of 20 minutes it now takes 90 (when using threads)...

 ---